Spatial Data Analysis

 - Performing accessibility analysis to determine availability of Rights of Way for different users e.g. pedestrians, cyclists, horse riders and wheelchair users

 - Performing greenspace analysis to calculate access to greenspaces of a particular size

 Census data can be combined with the results of network analysis to determine how many people have access to services and identify under or over-provision.

 Statistical analysis is useful in analysing large volumes of data to determine correlations between variables and datasets.
 These analyses can be performed on sample data and used to generate a model to predict values at another location.

 Regression is one of the statistical methods that may be used to determine patterns within datasets which may be spatial.
-It is used to identify, from a list of candidates, those variables that affect a dependant variable.
-As a simple example, temperature may be effected by latitude, altitude, exposure and a range of other spatial and non-spatial variables; regression analysis can identify these variables and there importance.
+It is used to identify, from a list of candidates, those variables that affect a dependent variable.
+As a simple example, temperature may be effected by latitude, altitude, exposure and a range of other spatial and non-spatial variables; regression analysis can identify these variables and their importance.